brianloveswords/bjb.dev/src/pages/log/20220217-crashing-with-astro.md

 As far as that `nil pointer derefence`, it sure does smell an awful lot like Go.
 As of `1.18` [fuzzing is part of the standard tooling](https://go.dev/doc/fuzz/).
 I don't know what part of the Astro toolchain is written in Go, but it could probably benefit from some fuzzing.

 Even without any special tools or frameworks, there's big payoff to writing code that generates tests.
-I almost don't wanna call what I wrote for this exploration a "fuzzer" because it's deterministically testing a very specific part of the state space, but even so with relatively low effort this method found (at least) four distinct code paths that have unexpected behavior!
+I almost don't wanna call what I wrote for this exploration a "fuzzer" because it's deterministically testing a very specific part of the state space, but even with relatively low effort this method found (at least) four distinct code paths that have unexpected behavior!

 Dan Luu has a great post about this: [Given that devs spend the effort they do on testing, what can we do to improve testing?](https://danluu.com/testing/)